Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

 Doesn’t matter if you paid with money or time the Divemaster Training is a learning period, so the standards and education aspect should be followed and analyzed for a designated instructor that should be paid for this job.
 Maintaining the quality and the goal for the program.

 Here at Pura Vida Koh Tao we understand that the word Internship means training with intensity and submerging yourself in the workplace and subjective.
 So, we teach every course in the same way, trying to obtain the best result for every diver and giving a full picture of the industry.
 Providing the best training for professionals.

-At the moment we don’t have any exchange program so all our DMs paid their course and they are really happy for that, check out a depoiment:
+At the moment we don’t have any exchange program so all our DMs paid for their course and they are really happy about that, check some reviews of our students: